-- 6.1 If a member of staff is believed to have misused the internet or network in an abusive or illegal manner from school, a report must be made to the Headmaster, along with the e-Safety Co-ordinator immediately.
+- 6.1 If a member of staff is believed to have misused the internet or network in an abusive or illegal manner from school, a report must be made to the Headmaster, along with the DSL immediately.
 Safeguarding procedures must be followed to deal with any serious misuse, a report filed, and all appropriate authorities contacted as necessary. - 6.2 Refer to Annex 1 for further guidance.